mehersheetal/zeeds-wesite/README.md

-# Getting Started with Create login app
+# Getting started with login app

+## Change the project directory

 ### `cd login-app`

-## In the project directory,
-## install project dependencies and build
+## In the project directory, install project dependencies and build

 ### `npm install`